-Samuli Björninen is postdoctoral researcher at Tampere University.
+Samuli Björninen, PhD, is Senior Lecturer in Comparative Literature at Tampere University.
 In the project he focuses on the concepts of narrative in our storified culture and the uses of narrative in conveying factuality.
-In addition to Instrumental Narratives, he is a member of the projects Kertomuksen vaarat (Dangers of Narrative, Kone Foundation) and INFOSTORY (Emil Aaltonen foundation).
-He has held a postdoc in the Center for Fictionality Studies at Aarhus University.
-Björninen has published internationally on narrative theory and theories of reading, and his most recent publication in Narrative Inquiry (2019) concerns the rhetorical use of factuality in narrative.
-He is editor of a volume on narrative after postmodernism and coeditor of book on the dangers of narrative.
-He also edits the Instrumental Narratives international guest blog.
+In 2021 he is responsible for the Tampere team of Instrumental Narratives and is one of the leaders in the project INFOSTORY (Emil Aaltonen foundation).
+He is formerly a member of the project Kertomuksen vaarat (Dangers of Narrative, Kone Foundation) and has held a postdoctoral fellowship in the Center for Fictionality Studies at Aarhus University.
+Björninen has published on narrative theory, theory of reading, the rhetorical use of factuality in narrative, the false dichotomy of facts v narrative, and the conceptual underpinnings of narrative terminology.
+He is editor of the Instrumental Narratives international guest blog.

-Keywords: Conceptions of narrative, fictionality and factuality, theories of reading
+Keywords: Concepts of narrative, fictionality and factuality, theories of reading

 Marta Laura Cenedese received her PhD in French and Comparative Literature from the University of Cambridge, with a thesis on the influence of Tolstoy, Dostoevsky, and Chekhov on the work of Russian-born French-language writer Irène Némirovsky.
 The thesis is forthcoming as a monograph in which Cenedese develops a hermeneutic approach that brings into dialogue notions of influence and intertextuality with reception aesthetics, in order to analyze the creative and affective encounters between Némirovsky and her predecessors.
 Trained in modern languages and comparative literature (French, Russian, and Italian) at the University of Venice Ca’ Foscari, Cenedese also studied at the Université Paris IV-Sorbonne, graduated from Sciences-Po Paris, and was a visiting PhD student at the European University of St Petersburg.
 Before coming to Turku as a postdoctoral researcher, she taught at the University of Cambridge, the University of Venice Ca’ Foscari, and at high school level in both Russia and Italy.